GaelL42/boss_voicer/README.md

 You think this is over?
 (Death Noise)

 # Sol Heredit & Minimus dialogue :
-A Rookie/Brawler/Challenger/Gladiator/Hero/Champion/Grand Champion approaches!
-Let me know when you want to begin.
 Let's start by testing your footwork.
 Not bad.
 Let's try something else...
 Impressive.
 Let's see how you handle this...